What is Making Tax Digital for VAT?

 Definition of Making Tax Digital

 Making Tax Digital for VAT (MTD for VAT) is the first major phase in the Making Tax Digital initiative, the government’s plan to introduce a fully digital tax system.
-All VAT-registered businesses are now required to store digital records and submit VAT returns via MTD-compatible accounting software, like FreeAgent.
+All VAT-registered businesses are now required to store digital records and submit VAT returns via MTD-compliant accounting software, like FreeAgent.

 Who does Making Tax Digital for VAT apply to?